S-Carlos-Teixeira/ecommerce-frontend/README.md

 		"__v": 5
 ```

-This structure is only possible because of the references and the population of the data, it save a lot of space on the database, it's easier to manage the data structure and the data itself.
+The implementation of this structure is made possible through the use of references and data population.
+As a result, it not only helps to reduce the amount of space required for storing data in the database, but also makes it easier to manage both the data structure and the data itself.

-I had a bit more problem with this data structure and the population of the data on the order controller, because I had to populate the data from the cart, and then populate the data from the product.
-I solved this using nested population. the method is the same, but you have to pass the path of the data you want to populate (cart), the nested path of the data you want to populate (product), and the model for the nested data.
+However, I encountered some difficulties when working with the data structure and data population in the order controller.
+Specifically, I needed to populate data from both the cart and product collections, which I addressed through the use of nested population.
+While the method remained the same, I needed to pass the path of the data to be populated (cart), the nested path of the data to be populated (product), and the model for the nested data.

 ``` TypeScript
 const order = await Order.find({user: [currentUser] }).populate('user').populate({path:'cart', populate:{path: 'products.product', model:'Product'}})